The Dream Begins

 2014 Greece next competed in the European Senior’s Championship in the Czech Republic.
 Unfortunately, fund raising efforts did not generate the needed funding to cover the travel, lodging, and meal expenses for the team.
 Players and coaches were asked to pay for their own expenses including airfare, hotel, and meals.
 Consequently, we were unable to field a very competitive team.
 However, we were able to retain our place in the A Pool of European Baseball by finishing the tournament in 10th

-2016 Greece next competed in the European Senior’s Championship that took place in The Netherlands.
+2016 Greece next competed in the European Pool A Seniors Championship that took place in The Netherlands.
 Once again, fund raising efforts fell considerably short of our target.
 Not enough money was raised to cover the expenses for the entire team and coaching staff and most players and coaches were asked to cover their own costs.
 As a result, the team was not particularly competitive.
 Losing almost all of our games, we finished the tournament in 11th .
 Unfortunately, that 11th place finish sent Greece down to the 'B’ Pool of European Baseball.
-This meant that Greece will need to send a National Team to Belgrade, Serbia in 2017 where it will compete in a Qualification Tournament for entry to the A’ Pool of European Baseball.
-Greece’s opponents in that tournament will be Israel, Austria, Switzerland, Bulgaria, and Serbia.
+This meant that Greece will need to send a National Team to Belgrade, Serbia in 2017 where it will compete in a Pool B Tournament for entry back to Pool A of European Baseball.
+Greece’s opponents in this tournament will be Israel, Austria, Switzerland, Bulgaria, and Serbia.